Help Us Fight Prostate Cancer

 This two minutes video from the Doctors Laboratory that process the bloods, explains in full detail how the test works: watch video

-• How and when do I get my resultst? – You will be notified of your results within 24-48 hours.
+• How and when do I get my results? – You will be notified of your results within 24-48 hours.
 Clinical specialists will review the PSA result, and if your PSA is elevated or if there’s any concern, a team of Clinical Nurse Specialists will talk you through what to do next.
 They might recommend a repeat test, further evaluation, or referral to a partner specialist.
 Elevated levels could signal prostate cancer, or non-cancerous conditions like an enlarged prostate, or infection.

 You’re never left alone with an abnormal result, and if you need formal follow-up with the NHS, you already have a laboratory-standard result to show.